What to do, where to go in Milan?

 4. The Last Supper

 Leonardo da Vinci’s masterpiece, “The Last Supper”, is one of the most famous paintings in the world.
 It covers a wall in the former dining hall of the monastery attached to the Church of Santa Maria delle Grazie.
 In order to reduce deterioration, admission is strictly limited to 25 people every fifteen minutes.
-Tickets are often sold out months in advance, so buy them here as soon as you know you are visiting Milan.
+Tickets are often sold out months in advance, so buy them online as soon as you know you are visiting Milan.
+I use Tickitaly

 On you way back from here, stop at Peck’s in Via Spadari, to see Milan’s best food store